masnagam/mirakc/docs/config.md

   * Available only for the program streaming
 * video_tags
   * `component_tag` of a video stream in the program
-  * Available only for the program streaming
+  * Available only for the program streaming and the record streaming
 * audio_tags
   * `component_tag`s of audio streams in the program
-  * Available only for the program streaming
+  * Available only for the program streaming and the record streaming
+* id
+  * The identifier of a record
+  * Available only for the record streaming
+* duration
+  * A duration of a record in seconds
+  * Available only for the record streaming
+* size
+  * Size of a record in bytes
+  * Available only for the record streaming

 ### filters.tuner-filter